roadtojobs/roadtojobs/README.md

 Road To Jobs helps you to write & note every detail of your job-seeking journey.

 Road To Jobs is an OSS application for single & self-hosted usage.

 ## Technology
 - NodeJS 18 x TypeScript
 - [SurrealDB](https://surrealdb.com/)
 - Vue 3 x TypeScript
 - TailwindCSS for UI/UX

+A simple VPS from $5 (Vultr/DigitalOcean) can run RoadToJobs just lovely fine 🥹❤️.

 ## Project Structure
 RoadToJobs follows the monorepo strategy, each folder would contain their own README file.